muhammadzubairbaig/contact-management/README.md

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Update sources

+Some packages usages might change so you should run `npm prune` & `npm install` often.
+A common way to update is by doing

+$ git pull
+$ yarn prune
+$ yarn install

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.